When families are stable, children are stable. For that reason, improving home life is a large part of The Children’s Aid Society’s mission.

 We do this through programs that ensure children have a place to live, that the home is free from violence and that children are given the basic care they need even when their parents are unable to provide it.

-Transitional housing and associated services are available for homeless families at our Pelham Fritz Apartments in Harlem.
-Additional housing services are provided to families living in the three buildings of our Carmel Hill Project.
+Transitional housing and associated services are available for families living in the three buildings of our Carmel Hill Project.

 Domestic Violence Prevention and Intervention Programs